Crypto-toolbox/bitex/README.md

 As of now, only REST APIs are supported, implementations of websockets and FIX connections are planned.

-The following exchanges are planned:
+The following exchanges are planned

+HTTP:
 - GDAX (done)
 - Bitfinex (done)
 - Bitstamp (done)